One Delay Can Cost Your Entire Cruise

 Passengers with such needs must make special arrangements before embarking on a cruise.

-The Role of Telemedicine on Cruise Ships
+How Telemedicine Expands Medical Care on Cruise Ships

 Telemedicine is becoming an important tool in cruise ship healthcare.